Tayherb/ESP-Chess-Board/README.md

 Design philosophy is a DIY chess board enclosure with all components 3mm thick to facilite construction with hand tools if desired.

-For biuld notes & instructions see file: ESP_Chess_Biuld_Notes.pdf
+Biuld notes & instructions: ESP_Chess_Biuld_Notes.pdf